i2metaverse/hmd/README.md

 ## Some interesting things to try

+Increase the distLens2Display until it is greater than the focal length, f, of the lens.
+Something will flip...

 Increase the IPD until the frustum do not overlap anymore.

 Reduce the eyeRelief to see how the frustum changes.